rakeshcr91/Fraud-Detection-SQL/README.md

 psql -f sql/fraud_detection.sql
 ```

-After executing the script, query `Fraud_Alerts` to see which transactions triggered rules.
+After executing the script, query `Fraud_Alerts` and `Login_Alerts` to see which events triggered rules.